1988 Australian referendum (Local Government)

-The Constitution Alteration (Local Government) Bill 1988, was an unsuccessful proposal to alter the Australian Constitution to recognise local government.
+The Constitution Alteration (Local Government) Bill 1988, was an unsuccessful proposal to alter the Australian Constitution to require that the states maintain a system of democratically elected local government.
+The amendment would have prevented states from abolishing their local governments or removing elections for them entirely if they so chose to do.
 It was put to voters for approval in a referendum held on 3 September 1988.

-The structure of the Constitution recognises government at federal and state levels, but makes no mention of local government.
+The structure of the Constitution primarily deals with the federal level and its relationship with the states, and therefore leaves the issue of local government to the states.
+The failure of this did not make local government unconstitutional, state parliaments are still free to establish systems of local governments through legislation under section 107 of the Federal Constitution.
+Each state has provided for constitutional recognition in its respective state constitution.

 The "no" campaign in 1988 argued that this change would undermine states' rights, i.e. that it would move – or make it possible to move – some power from state governments to local governments.

 Question

 A Proposed Law: To alter the Constitution to recognise local government.

 Do you approve this proposed alteration?

+Proposed Changes to the Constitution

-The proposal was to add a new provision to the Constitution as follows :
+The proposal was to add a new provision to the Constitution as follows (substituted text in bold):